Nadine Nakamura: Early life and education

 Nakamura was born in Honolulu, the youngest of four children of Hiroyoshi and Mabel Maeda.
 In 1979, Nakamura graduated from Radford High School in Honolulu.
 Nakamura then attended the University of Southern California (USC) where she obtained a Bachelor of Science, Public Affairs and Urban Planning in 1983.

-While at USC, Nakamura spent a semester in Washington D.C. where she worked as an intern at Neighborhood Reinvestment Corp. (now NeighborWorks America) which promotes reinvestment in communities by local financial institutions working cooperatively with residents and local government.
-She earned a Master of Urban and Regional Planning at the University of Hawai‘i at Manoa in 1987.
+While at USC, Nakamura spent a semester in Washington, D.C. where she worked as an intern at Neighborhood Reinvestment Corp. (now NeighborWorks America) which promotes reinvestment in communities by local financial institutions working cooperatively with residents and local government.
+She earned a Master of Urban and Regional Planning at the University of Hawaiʻi at Mānoa in 1987.

 Nakamura successfully ran for the Aliamanu/Salt Lake/Foster Village Neighborhood Board 18 in 1984.

+Career

 State of Hawaiʻi House of Representatives

 In 2016, Nadine Nakamura was elected to the State of Hawaiʻi House of Representatives for District 14.
-She currently serves as Chair of the Housing Committee, and a member of the Judiciary and Transportation committees.
+She has served as Chair of the Committee on Housing and members of the Committees on Judiciary, Transportation, Health and Human Services, Economic Development, Tourism, and Finance.
+She currently serves as Majority Leader.

-State of Hawaiʻi, Kaua‘i County
+State of Hawaiʻi, Kauaʻi County

-From 2013 to 2016, Nadine Nakamura was the Managing Director for the County of Kaua‘i under Mayor Bernard P. Carvalho Jr.
+From 2013 to 2016, Nadine Nakamura was the Managing Director for the County of Kauaʻi under Mayor Bernard P. Carvalho Jr.

-In 2010 Nadine Nakamura was elected to the Kaua‘i County Council, where she served until 2013.
+In 2010 Nadine Nakamura was elected to the Kauaʻi County Council, where she served until 2013.
 Nakamura served as the Vice Chair of the council, Chair of the Planning Committee, and Vice Chair of the Finance and Economic Development Committee.